 Mexico City is quickly rising as the “cool” hipster place everyone is starting to visit.
-Many of the neighborhoods are filling up with young, working professionals that are interested in the same things that American 25-35-year-olds are…great food, fancy drinks and a good time!
+Many of the neighborhoods are filling up with young, working professionals that are interested in the same things that American 25-35-year-olds are…great food, fancy drinks, and a good time!

 The two most popular neighborhoods for young professionals are Condesa and Roma.
-In these neighborhoods, you can find restaurants from world class food to cheap, delicious meals.
+In these neighborhoods, you can find restaurants from world-class food to cheap, delicious meals.
 Even the top three-course meal with drinks won’t cost you more than $25-$30 per person, something that in the US would cost you at least double.
 And that’s on the top end.
 You can easily find an amazing steak or salmon dinner at one of these neighborhoods for $10 per meal.

-Condesa and Roma are perfect neighborhoods for travelers because these neighborhoods are clean, crime free and fun.
-At Condesa, you can find a $15/night Air B&B that is clean and well kept.
+Condesa and Roma are perfect neighborhoods for travelers because these neighborhoods are clean, crime-free, and fun.
+At Condesa, you can find a $15/night Air B&B that is clean and well-kept.
 As you walk around these neighborhoods you can find anything from local cuisine and cute cafes to whiskey bars or tequila lounges.
 La Condesa neighborhood is filled with trees and luscious green parks and most locals own a dog or two, so don’t be surprised to see many people walking around with their pooches dressed up in adorable sweaters.
 In Roma and Condesa there won’t be any locals following you around trying to sell you a souvenir or a tour, something that is extremely common in many resort cities like Cabo or Ensenada.
-At restaurants you won’t be charged for something you didn’t order and the prices are always low.
+At restaurants, you won’t be charged for something you didn’t order and the prices are always low.
 You will be treated just like any other local.

 MUST-SEE LANDMARKS AND MUSEUMS

-Palace of Fine Arts (Palacio de Bellas Artes)
+Palace Of Fine Arts (Palacio de Bellas Artes)

 The Palace of Fine Arts is an elaborately built, large white building with a beautiful dome on top in bright red, yellow, and orange colors.
-This cultural center which typically houses musical events is also accompanied with lush green gardens in the front.
+This cultural center which typically houses musical events is also accompanied by lush green gardens in the front.

 The best view to marvel at this masterpiece can be found by sneaking into the top levels of a multi-story Sears right across the street to snatch some awesome photos.
 Don’t worry, you won’t be the only tourist trying to do the same.
 Just pretend that you are shopping for new bedding or cargo pants and you will be just fine!